jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 # Introduction
 This blog continues the [Interpreter Design Pattern](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) series by expanding upon the Interpreter Implementation progresses from the Design that was constructed for [Rational Expression Evaluator Use Case Interpreter](TBD) in the use case example.

-This gets a bit long, but it’s all implementation and no theory.
-There was much rejoicing.
+This gets a bit long, but it’s all implementation.
+There is no theory, and there was much rejoicing.

 # The Rational Expression Evaluator Use Case Class Diagram
 Here’s a copy of the UML class diagram from [Grammar to Design Blog](TBD).
 It follows the same dependency management principles presented in [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html).
 These principles apply to design in general, and not just to Hexagonal Architectures.